The First Lyme Vaccine in 24 Years Works. Now It Has to Survive Washington.

 The ghost of LYMErix

 To understand why this matters so acutely, you have to go back to 2002.
-SmithKline Beecham (later GlaxoSmithKline) had LYMErix, the first and only approved human Lyme vaccine, according to the History of Vaccines.
+SmithKline Beecham (later GlaxoSmithKline) had LYMErix, the first and only approved human Lyme vaccine.
 It worked — roughly 76% efficacy after three doses.
 The FDA approved it in 1998.
 And then it died.

 Not because the science failed.
 Because the public turned on it.
 Patients reported joint pain and fatigue after vaccination.
 Lawsuits piled up.
 Advocacy groups campaigned against it.
 Media coverage amplified unfounded safety concerns.
 By 2001, sales had collapsed.
 GSK pulled LYMErix from the market in February 2002, citing "poor market performance."
 Stanley Plotkin, emeritus professor of pediatrics at the University of Pennsylvania, later called it "a fiasco that has really never occurred to any other vaccine."